ZTTK syndrome: Systemic Features

 Multi-system abnormalities are common in ZTTK syndrome.
 The majority of individuals diagnosed with ZTTK syndrome display congenital malformations such as urogenital and malformations, heart defects, and a high or cleft palate.

 Congenital defects such as a thinned atrial septum, ventricular septal defects, patent ductus arteriosus, dysplastic kidney and agenesis of the lung and gallbladder have also been noted.
 Whole body musculoskeletal abnormalities have been observed in ZTTK syndrome patients, including hemivertebrae, scoliosis or kyphosis, contractures, joint laxity, joint hypermobility and hypotonia.
 During the neonatal period, persistent feeding difficulties is associated with growth failure and a short stature in most individuals with ZTTK syndrome.

 Central Nervous System

 Developmental delay is common in ZTTK syndrome patients, and appears to progressively increase the severity of intellectual disability with age.
 The development of gross and fine motor skills, as well as fluent and receptive language skills are shown to be delayed in developmental age.
 Macrocephaly and brain white matter abnormalities have also been observed.
-Seizures often develop between the ages of 1 to 6 years old.
+Seizures often develop between the ages of 1 and 6 years old.